I've lived in western Washington for decades and am admittedly addicted to seeking out all the beauty and adventure it has to offer.

 There's Something for Everyone in Western Washington

-Being a western Washington native myself, I have to admit that I'm a little bias and truly believe that it is one of the most beautiful places on earth, but even if you aren't the outdoorsy type, you won't be disappointed by all the exciting activities that western Washington has to offer.
+Being a western Washington native myself, I have to admit that I'm a little biased and truly believe that it is one of the most beautiful places on earth.
+But even if you aren't the outdoorsy type, you won't be disappointed by all the exciting activities that western Washington has to offer.

 Having moved away, I love to go back and pretend to be a tourist from time to time.
 Sometimes I visit some of my favorite places from my childhood, and a lot of times I like to check out something totally new.

 This is a list of some of my favorite adventures as well as some that I haven't tried yet.
 I hope that it will be useful to you.

 I've included links to informational websites for as many of these places and activities as possible to make this list more user-friendly.

 In order to make this list a little bit easier to navigate, I'll give you an idea of what order the activities and locations will be listed in to get you started. some of these categories do overlap a little bit.
 For example, the list of waterfalls may include some hiking.

 Also, I've included the locations where these activities can be found to make planning a little bit easier for you.